monkphin/Colour-Forge/README.md

 - Project progress tracking.
 One of the bigger challenges as a miniature painter is to keep track of your projects, how many minis need painting, how many are painted, where they're up to in the process and so on.
 Something that would be super useful is the ability to create and track paint projects, this could even log the number of minis painted per year, allowing users to set goals and milestones.

+- Hiding Demo recipes on all pages except the 'My Library' page and perhaps showing only the users own demo recipe to them on the home page.
+As things stand, having the demo recipe on display is fine while this is not in active use, since it helps when the project is being assessed.
+However if I move this into a live project, having the home page be inundated with Demo Recipes will be something of a hindrance and annoyance to the sites users.

+- Setting Recipes to be private.
+In some cases a user may not want to show how to create a certain effect, the community has some fairly high calibre and prestigious painting contests around the world.
+So I could understand why a competitive painter may not want to share how to perform a certain technique or achieve a certain colour until after an event has closed, if at all, while still logging how to do this.

+- Highlighted Recipes.
+Miniature painters will always have things they are proud to share and things that they don't mind sharing but may not want in direct line of site for the entire world to see, such as it could be on the home page.
+Having a featured recipe tag would allow for only selected recipes to be used on the home page for both logged in and logged out users.

 # Security and best Practices
 User passwords are hashed, using SHA512 Bit encryption.
 This may be a tad stronger than is needed, but some reading suggested SHA256 is susceptible to brute force attacks, as such I felt the extra degree of encryption offered by this was worthwhile.